-The Darug are thought to have lived between Port Jackson and Botany Bay in the east, the Georges River to the south and south-west, the Hawkesbury River in the north-west, and west until the Blue Mountains.
+The Darug are thought to have lived between Port Jackson and Botany Bay in the east, the Georges River to the south and south-west, the Hawkesbury River in the north-west, and in the west up to the Blue Mountains.

-Their language differed between the coastal, the hinterland (Cumberland plains) and the mountains.
+Their language differed between the coastal, the hinterland (Cumberland plains) and the mountains regions.